14th October 2021

 The claim states that, while it is the government which is failing to take necessary action to reduce the country’s emissions, it is the people who call the Torres Strait home who are feeling the devastating effects of rising seas, extreme weather, coastal erosion, damaged marine ecosystems and flooding:

-“Rising seas caused by man-made climate change are threatening homes, swamping burial grounds and washing away sacred cultural sites,” stated Kabay Tamu, a Torres Strait Islander, speaking as part of a panel discussion at the Peoples’ Summit on Climate, Rights and Human Survival in 2019.
+“Rising seas caused by man-made climate change are threatening homes, swamping burial grounds and washing away sacred cultural sites,” stated Kabay Tamu, a Torres Strait Islander Person, speaking as part of a panel discussion at the Peoples’ Summit on Climate, Rights and Human Survival in 2019.
 “As we watch the steady erosion of our coastlines, we witness communities being inundated, infrastructure damaged, sea walls and flood defences breached, fresh water wells contaminated and plants and crops spoiled”

 California drought 2011-2017